Protocol73/Computercraft/README.md

 Link to Mod: http://www.computercraft.info/

-#Note:These have only been run in Computercraft 1.6
+#These have only been run in Computercraft 1.6

 Links to http://turtlescripts.com